 Belfast is Northern Ireland's capital, voted one of the world's top destinations in 2012 & in the UK's top 5 destinations in 2013.
 In 2017 it was awarded the 'Rising Star' National Geographic Traveller Reader Award.

 Belfast is a Victorian city rich in architectural heritage and full of Victorian and Edwardian landmarks.
 It was an industrial powerhouse, home to many industries including rope making, ship building and linen; the wealth generated from these industries is reflected in its grand buildings.
 Of course it is difficult to ignore its recent political history and there are tours which take you around the city to see the street art.
 These murals, centered mainly on West and East Belfast, have been described by Simon Calder from The Independent as 'the world's greatest open-air gallery'

 The city is divided into seven 'quarters' in fact it was once said that Belfast is a city of two halves and seven quarters!
 These are distinctive cultural zones within the city whose identities have been developed as a spur to tourism and urban regeneration.

-The Linen Quarter: the area of Belfast south of the City Hall.
-The name is derived from the many linen manufacturers who made their homes in the area and which were so influential in the development of Belfast, a city once referred to as Linenopolis.
+Linen Quarter: the area of Belfast south of the City Hall, so-called because many linen manufacturers made their homes in the area - they were very influential in the development of Belfast, a city once referred to as Linenopolis.

-The Market Quarter: once home to around a dozen markets but today only St. George's Market remains.
+Market Quarter: once home to around a dozen markets but today only St. George's Market remains.
 This is the last of the city's remaining covered Victorian markets and was voted in 2014 as the UK's Best Large Indoor Market.
 Fabulous local food and drink and a lively atmosphere.